 Tax Implications of Life Insurance and Your Estate Proceeds from life insurance that are received by the beneficiaries upon the death of the insured are generally income tax-free.
 However, there are three circumstances that cause life insurance to be included in the decedent's estate:

 1. The proceeds are paid to the executor of the decedent's estate.

 2. The decedent at death possessed an incident of ownership in the policy.

-3. There is a transfer of ownership within three years of death (three-year rulemust be observed).
+3. There is a transfer of ownership within three years of death (the hree-year rule must be observed).

-An incident of ownership includes the right to assign, to terminate, to name beneficiaries, to change beneficiaries and to borrow against the cash reserves.
+An incident of ownership includes the right to assign, terminate, name beneficiaries, change beneficiaries, and borrow against the cash reserves.